 This is one I did not visit until about two years ago.
 There are so many lookouts close together you can quickly get lookout fatigue if you try to see them all.
 I am happy I finally made it here.
 The view is excellent, and the patterns and ridges on the rocks are awe-inspiring.

 The contrast of the stone and the freedom of the forest make for some great photos.
 You will find the entrance to this lookout off Panorama Drive right behind Lilianfels.

-Accessibility: Lots of stairs, some a little ladder-like, can be tough on anyone with a fear of heights
+Accessibility: Lots of stairs, some ladder-like, can be tough on anyone with a fear of heights

 You will find Cliff View Lookout by the East Station of the Scenic World Skyway.
 This lookout offers views onto Mount Solitary and the Narrow Neck Plateau and can be reached from either the cable car or the car park in just a couple of minutes.

 It is also part of the Prince Henry Cliff Walk from Katoomba Falls to the Three Sisters.
 A relatively easy and very rewarding walk.